mahmoud/glom/docs/snippets.rst

 callable will suffice.

-This converts a list of ints to a list of decimal.Decimals.
+This converts a list of ints to a list of :class:`decimal.Decimal` objects.

 .. code-block:: python